tarof429/stuckathome/rhcsa/README.md

 ## Web Servers

-What you have to remember about configuring web servers for the exam is that they may want you to configure the system so that a web site can be accessed on a non-standard port AND with SELinux enabled.
+What you have to remember about configuring web servers for the exam is that they may want you to configure the system so that a web site can be accessed from a non-standard port AND with SELinux enabled.

 To do this: